-When you’re paying people to prepare your taxes, you expect them to “prepare” your tax returns based on information you bring them from the previous year.
-However, when you’re paying people to plan your tax liabilities, you can expect them to do more than compile data and place it in correct boxes and lines.
+When you’re paying people to prepare your taxes, you expect them to “prepare” your tax returns based on the information you bring them from the previous year.
+However, when you’re paying people to plan your tax liabilities, you can expect them to do more than compile data and place it into the correct boxes and lines.

 First of all, your tax planners should be actively looking for ideas to save you money.
 They should demonstrate mastery of the tax code and know how to apply its advantages to your business.
 While you can make suggestions and ask questions about ways to reduce tax liabilities, your tax planners bear the ultimate responsibility to find and apply tax savings and tax advantages to your financial statements.

 Secondly, your tax planners should be proactively forecasting your tax liabilities throughout the year.
 They should be reviewing your current financial statements periodically so they can prepare you for any upcoming liabilities.
 Furthermore, they should customize a tax plan for you to reduce those liabilities as much as possible.
 Hold them accountable.
 Expect them to keep you informed so that you aren’t caught off guard when your taxes are due.
 Ask them to create strategies with you and for you to help you reduce liabilities.